 Referenced, but averted in Maximo.
 Maximo is cautious and suspicious of Death at first, but Death is a cheerful and pleasant - if morbid - fellow, who just wants to restore the balance of life and death.
 In the sequel, he and Maximo are traveling buddies, and we see how carefully and sweetly he tends to a lost soul that had been stolen from the underworld.

 Averted in Touhou.
-The judge of the afterlife, Shikieiki, is actually one of the few unambiguously Lawful Good characters, and spend her free time correcting people's behaviours so they won't go to Hell when they die.
+The judge of the afterlife, Eiki Shiki, is actually one of the few unambiguously Lawful Good characters, and spends her free time correcting people's behaviours so they won't go to Hell when they die.
 Although she loves lecturing a bit too much, making her actually not that well-liked.
-In fact, despite being the Final Boss of Phantasmagoria of Flower View, she doesn't have any hand on the incident, and you only fight her because the heroine is getting tired of being lectured.
+In fact, despite being the Final Boss of Phantasmagoria of Flower View, she doesn't have any hand in the incident, and you only fight her because the heroine is getting tired of being lectured.